Appen/global_api_sample/README.md

 #### Document Format for Multiple Items

-When projects require multiple elements to be judged on a single document, the document JSON should be formatted with the repeating headers occuring after all single element headers:
+When projects require multiple elements to be judged on a single document, the document JSON should be formatted with the repeating headers occuring after all single element headers in an array of hashes named 'mulitple'.
+Each hash also contains a sequencing key named 'sequence' which is used to specify item ordering in the UI.
 |

     def submit